microsoft/azure-health-data-services-workshop/Challenge-07 - Consent capabilities of Azure API for FHIR/ReadMe.md

 Welcome to Challenge-07!

-In this challenge, you will learn how to configure Consent Opt-Out filtering using the FHIR-Proxy (OSS) solution.
+In this challenge, you will learn how to configure Consent Opt-Out filtering using FHIR-Proxy (OSS).

 ## Background